travelping/cennsonic/docs/components/network.md

 ```

 This annotation refers to the attachment "macvlan0" (as in the "nad" example)
-and requires interface name in the pod to be named "macvi0".
+and requests interface name in the pod to be named "macvi0".
 If no interface
 name specified the "net[0-N]" one will be given.

 After the pod with this annotation is started it should contain an interface
 with requested name and an IP address from the defined (in the "nad") subnet
-attached.
+assigned.

 ### CNI Plugins Set